 Education & Training

 To become a Radiation Therapy Technologist (RTT), a professional must obtain their Associate’s Degree in radiation therapy.
 They can also choose to pursue their Bachelor’s Degree for advancement purposes later.
-During these programs, professionals will enroll in courses designed to teach radiation therapy procedures and scientific theories stemming from human anatomy and physiology, physics, algebra, computer science and research methodology.
+During these allied health career programs, professionals will enroll in courses designed to teach radiation therapy procedures and scientific theories stemming from human anatomy and physiology, physics, algebra, computer science and research methodology.

-“I myself received my Bachelor’s Degree in medical imaging, and I am certified in radiologic technology (x-ray) which allowed me apply to and complete a 1 year accelerated radiation therapy program at a different university,” Fragassi, who earned his Bachelor’s Degree from Bloomsburg University of Pennsylvania, said.
+“I myself received my Bachelor’s Degree in medical imaging, and I am certified in radiologic technology (x-ray) which allowed me apply to and complete a one year accelerated radiation therapy program at a different university,” Fragassi, who earned his Bachelor’s Degree from Bloomsburg University of Pennsylvania, said.
 “In some states, I know New York being one of them, you can receive an Associate’s Degree in radiation therapy and then sit for your board examination, however, some careers prefer or require a Bachelor’s Degree.”

 Fragassi added that getting accepted into a radiation therapy program can definitely be challenging, and that the courses are competitive and time consuming.
 Yet, he notes that each program is different, and that a desired program’s curriculum and requirements should be thoroughly researched before enrolling.